-Advanced planning for future capital asset improvement such as water systems, parks and streets is essential to preserving the quality of life within a community setting.
+Advanced planning for future capital asset improvement, such as water systems and streets, is essential to preserving the quality of life within a community setting.
 NODA, as a council of local governments, assures professional and personal assistance to those communities in need of infrastructure improvements.

 The comprehensive plan, also known as a general plan, master plan or land-use plan, is a document designed to guide the future actions of a community.
 It presents a vision for the future, with long-range goals and objectives for all activities that affect local government.
 Most plans are written to provide direction for future activities over a 10- to 20-year period after plan adoption.
 A community comprehensive plan serves the following functions: to provide continuity across time, and give successive public bodies a common framework for addressing land-use issues; it provides guidance for shaping the appearance of the community; it promotes economic development; it provides a factual and objective basis to support zoning decisions; and through public dialogue, citizens express a collective vision for the future.
 NODA has successfully assisted our eight county region in comprehensive planning.